 Best ease of installation using LATCH

 Higher rear facing weight limit (safer position for baby)

 Harder to use

-Read full review: Clek Foonf
+Read review: Clek Foonf

 Seating central: Narrow your options

-First things first, do you need an infant or a convertible option?
+First, do you need an infant or a convertible option?

 Infant seats — refer to our Infant Car Seat Review for all the info on seats for newborns and younger babies.
 These seats have two portions, a base that installs in your car and a carrier portion baby sits in that can be attached to the base, a stroller, or simply carried.
 This product type is ideal for baby's body size and for simplified errands because you do not need to remove the baby from the carrier to take them with you.

 Convertible seats are best for older babies who have outgrown their infant seat.
-Our Convertible Car Seat Review includes the details you need to better understand this kind of seat and when to use it.
+Our Convertible Review includes the details you need to better understand this kind of seat and when to use it.
 Convertible seats install in your car fairly permanently and sit rear facing at first.
 When your baby is large/old enough, the seat can be "converted" to a forward-facing position.
-Some of these seats can also be used as booster seats when baby outgrows the 5-point harness (read your manual).
+Some of these seats can also be used as booster seats when baby outgrows the 5-point harness (read the seat's manual).